Hollow Metal Trust Fund

 How does Hollow Metal Trust Fund spend its money?

 Hollow Metal Trust Fund directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Hollow Metal Trust Fund tax-deductible?